Why Is My Air Conditioner Spitting Water?

 Putting an end to the leak immediately is very important not only to repair your air conditioning system but also to avoid any additional damage the air conditioner spitting water will do to the interior of your home.
 Either way, identifying the source of the spitting water is critical to repairing your AC system.

-An air conditioning repair technician is trained to troubleshoot an air conditioner spitting water by testing for a clogged drain line, a frozen evaporator coil, a dirty air filter, a dirty evaporator coil, low refrigerant levels, improper air conditioner installation, or even a leaking coil.
+A trained air conditioning repair technician will troubleshoot an air conditioner that is spitting water by testing for a clogged drain line, a frozen evaporator coil, a dirty air filter, a dirty evaporator coil, low refrigerant levels, improper air conditioner installation, or even a leaking coil.

 Clogged Drainage Line